Artemis II Mission Marks Historic First Crewed Flight

 NASA facilities like the Johnson Space Center and systems like exploration ground systems and mission control also support these missions from the ground.

-Georgia supports the Artemis II mission by:
+Georgia supports NASA’s Artemis efforts by:

 Orion Spacecraft Proves It Can Handle Deep Space

-The Orion spacecraft showed strong performance during its first flight with a crew.
-It traveled far beyond low Earth orbit and completed a smooth return to Earth.
 During the mission, astronauts tested key systems while moving through lunar orbit.
 They also worked closely with mission control to track progress and ensure safety.

 The crew tested several critical systems during the flight, including: